 Student Fees

-ACCESS students may enroll for a maximum of two courses per quarter with a registration fee of $5.
+ACCESS students may enroll for a maximum of two classes per quarter with a registration fee of $5.

 Some departments impose course fees and in most cases, the student is responsible for paying the fee.
 ACCESS students are encouraged to check with the department regarding course fees and how it applies to Auditors.
 Additionally, the Office of the University Registrar may provide an explanation of these additional fees.